sinhasangram/Capstone-Project/README.md

 # Capstone-Project

+### Note: The dataset provided in zipped format is not complete dataset.
+Please visit kaggle website(https://www.kaggle.com/mlg-ulb/creditcardfraud) to access full dataset.

 ## Problem Statement
 The problem statement chosen for this project is to predict fraudulent credit card transactions with the help of machine learning models.